bbkoos/Sentiment-Analytics/README.md

 # Sentiment-Analytics

-### These are a group of scripts that scrape articles from the front page of their respective newspapers.
+### These are a group of scripts that scrape articles from the front page of their respective news sites.

-## The news papers are The New York Times, CNN, FOX and The Guardian.
+### The news sites are The New York Times, CNN, FOX and The Guardian.

-## Personally, I've been collecting data in order to do sentiment analytics.
+### Personally, I've been collecting data in order to do sentiment analytics.